Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 The LSAT was tough.
 Law school was tougher.
 Bar prep is even tougher.
 The profession of law is yet tougher.

 You can’t wait for motivation to come when things get tough.
 External motivation can only take you so far, like intellectual candy.
-You only have a tiny window to do something useful with it when it does strike.
+You don’t know when it’s going to stop by.
+And you only have a tiny window to do something useful with it when it does strike.

 So I’m going to shift gears here during this tiny window.
 Your gears actually.